Professor Karin Wahl-Jorgensen

 I am Director of the Journalism and Democracy research group.

-- Keynote speaker, Conference on Emotions, History and the Media, University of Adelaide, Australia, September 22, 2016.
+- Conference on Emotion and News Reporting, University of Adelaide, Australia, September 5-6, 2017.

 Director of Research Development and Environment in the Cardiff School of Journalism, Media and Cultural Studies